 Brentwood is an extremely ethnically-diverse town.
 The people who call Brentwood home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Brentwood, accounting for 66.32% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Brentwood, accounting for 69.02% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Brentwood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brentwood include Irish, Haitian, German, and Jamaican.
+Important ancestries of people in Brentwood include Italian, Haitian, Irish, German, and Jamaican.